Low-code software shouldn't be a high-risk endeavor. Learn how to adopt low code software for mobile app development easily and painlessly.

 Yet one other security problem, the article says, is that inexperienced developers could use no-code/low-code platforms and undermine enterprise security, for example, create an app that accidentally “allows one user to see data belonging to another, or that posts sensitive information to a public location that could cause significant problems for a company.”

 The answer, according to Charles Henderson, head of the X-Force Red cybersecurity group at IBM, is that enterprises should apply the same level of security testing to the apps built by the platforms that they do to their traditionally developed software.

 He puts it this way: “Security testing programs reach far and wide.
 Most enterprise firms have pretty well thought out security testing programs at this point, and often use outside firms to do the testing.
 But the low-code apps, often they don't get caught up in the same security testing that other applications would be subject to.
-Security folks need to take the lessons they gave to in-house developers and teach them all over again to end users who might be using low code platforms."
+Security folks need to take the lessons they gave to in-house developers and teach them all over again to end-users who might be using low code platforms."

-Choose a no-code/low-code platform with enterprise-level security
+Choose a no-code/low-code platform with built-in enterprise security

 Above all, you should choose a no-code/low-code platform with enterprise-level security built directly into it.
 Alpha Software does exactly that.
 It offers mobile and web app login authentication, device-level data encrypting and wiping, secure data authorization, permissions and restrictions, support for security standards and more.
 Start building apps for free with Alpha Software low-code software.

-And if you would like to read even more about, check out The Pros and Cons of Low Code Development or Expert Tips to Get Started with Low Code
+Read about The Benefits of Low-Code Software, The Pros and Cons of Low Code Development or Expert Tips to Get Started with Low Code

 And if you are concerned about low code security, you might be interested in How to Make Low Code Secure or An Analysis of Low Code Development Security Compliance.